avishekdutta14/iMAGine/README.md

 # iMAGine - ***i***n silico ***M***et***AG***enomics Pipel***ine*** (BETA)

-**IMAGINE** is a metagenomic workflow which includes filtering, assembling, and binning
+**iMAGine** is a metagenomic workflow which includes filtering, assembling, and binning.

 This workflow includes the following tools which are needed to be installed in the system.